A fortune teller's 'crystal ball' (actually just glass) is 10 cm ... | Channels for Pearson+

 Watch next

-Master Thin Lens Equation with a bite sized video explanation from Douglas LawrenceStart learning
+Master Refraction at Spherical Surfaces with a bite sized video explanation from Douglas LawrenceStart learning

 Related Videos